 Your rotation revolves around generating Demonic Fury and then expending it for maximum damage.

 - Apply and maintain Corruption on your target at all times.

 - Hand of Gul’Dan operates on a charge system and should be used whenever the spell is available and the target does not have the Shadowflame debuff.

 - Cast Soul Fire whenever Molten Core procs.

 - If none of the above are available use Shadow Bolt.

 Once you’ve pooled Demonic Fury activate Metamorphosis.
 This should be done immediately after using Hand of Gul’Dan, refreshing Corruption and, if you have the Glyph, using Imp Swarm to generate the maximum amount of Demonic Fury possible prior to activating Metamorphosis.

 - Throughout Metamorphosis you should seek to keep Doom active on your target.
-Touch of Chaos can be used to extend the duration of Corruption.

 - Avoid using Soul Fire when Molten Core procs unless you have 2 stacks of the buff in which case you should use it once to avoid wasting a stack of Molten Core.